Heike Werner Gallery

 lithograph after plotter drawing, 1968

-The graphic was generated 1967/68 at IBM Scientific Data Centre in Tokyo, Japan.
+The graphic was generated 1967/68 at the IBM Scientific Data Centre in Tokyo, Japan.

 Programmed in Fortran IV on IBM 7090 and drawn on Calcomp 563 plotter.

-The Computer Technique Group from Japan contributed 24 computer graphics and also works of computer poetry to the Cybernetic Serendipity exhibition. »Running Cola is Africa« is one of the graphics listed in Jasia Reichardt´s Cybernetic Serendipity catalogue in the category Metamorphoses: »A computer algorithm converts a running man into a bottle of cola, which in turn is converted into the map of Africa.«
+The Computer Technique Group from Japan contributed 24 of computer-generated art and computer poetry to the Cybernetic Serendipity exhibition. »Running Cola is Africa« is one of the graphics listed in Jasia Reichardt's Cybernetic Serendipity catalogue in the category Metamorphoses: »A computer algorithm converts a running man into a bottle of cola, which in turn is converted into the map of Africa.«

-The members of the CTG according to the catalogue were: Haruki Tsuchiya (systems engineer), Masao Komura (product designer), Kuni Yamanaka (aeronautic engineer); Junichiro Kazizaki (electronic engineer), Makoto Ohtake (architectural designer), Koji Fujino (systems engineer) and Fujio Niwa (systems engineer). ´
+The CTG was founded in 1966 and remained active in the field of computer art until 1969.
+According to the catalogue the members of the CTG were: Haruki Tsuchiya (systems engineer), Masao Komura (product designer), Kuni Yamanaka (aeronautic engineer); Junichiro Kazizaki (electronic engineer), Makoto Ohtake (architectural designer), Koji Fujino (systems engineer) and Fujio Niwa (systems engineer).

 nach oben